Key takeaways

 1. Updated admissions policies

-Universities that do not require the GRE will clearly state this in their admissions policies or application instructions.
+Universities that do not require GRE will clearly state this in their admissions policies or application instructions.
 They will outline the alternative criteria or qualifications that applicants should fulfil instead of submitting GRE scores.
 These policies vary among institutions, so it's important to carefully review each university's specific requirements.

 2. Holistic evaluation